2019 Indianapolis 500: Qualifying – Saturday May 18

-Bump Day/Pole Day — Sunday May 19
+Bump Day/Pole Day – Sunday May 19

 Last Row Shootout

 The six cars that failed to qualify on Saturday participated in the Last Row Shootout.
-Each car was permitted one qualifying attempt to fill positions 31-32-33.
+Each car was permitted one qualifying attempt to fill positions 31–32–33.
 The three remaining cars would fail to qualify.
-Rain delayed the start of the Last Row Shootout until 4:30 p.m.
+Rain delayed the start of the Last Row Shootout until 4:30 pm.
 The teams had been permitted only a brief practice session Sunday morning before weather moved into the area.

 After struggling during practice, and after managing only 33rd on Saturday, Sage Karam set the fastest speed of the session.
 After crashing and failing to make the top 30 on Saturday, James Hinchcliffe also qualified solidly.
 Fernando Alonso of McLaren found himself sitting on the bubble with only one car remaining in line.
 Second-year driver Kyle Kaiser of Juncos Racing was the final driver to make an attempt.
 Going into the month, the sponsorship for the Juncos team fell through.
 They suffered a crash in practice on Friday, and ranked last after Saturday's qualifying session.
 With zero practice laps on the day, Kaiser dramatically bumped out Alonso by 0.0129 seconds to make the starting field.

 All three cars that failed to qualify were associated with Carlin (the McLaren entry was affiliated with Carlin).
 Charlie Kimball was the only Carlin entry to make the starting field (he had qualified 20th the day before and as such was not involved in the session).
 Despite an adequate budget, McLaren's effort with Fernando Alonso was riddled with mistakes, missteps, unpreparedness, and in hindsight was described as a "comedy of errors".
 During a test session at Texas, the team discovered they did not have a steering wheel.
 Later, a series of electrical issues cut into much-needed practice time.
 When Alonso crashed his primary car during practice, his backup car was not available because the team had sent it back to the paint shop when they realized it had been painted the wrong shade of orange.
 The painting gaffe cost the team two days of track time.
 One practice run on Sunday was aborted when the team realized they had made errors in their chassis setups from converting from imperial to metric units.